Social Icons

 Directed by Ridley Scott

-There is nothing better than revisiting classics and just refilling your love for the cinema.
-I do think we do not get them as good as those days, but maybe it is just me getting old saying that.
-Or maybe the dying cinema numbers, and the failing Netflix figures corroborate my theory.
+There is nothing better than revisiting classics and just rekindling your love for cinema.
+I do think we don’t get them as good as we used to, but maybe it’s just me getting old saying that.
+Or maybe the declining cinema numbers and the failing Netflix figures corroborate my theory.
 I do hope these golden days return soon.

-If you get the chance to appreciate talent, go see this movie by Nicholas Cage based off a 2002 novel of the same name by Eric Garcia.
-This movie is one of those classics that you must be in for the long haul if you want to fully appreciate the class of this movie.
-The acting and plot is captivating, and the movie has like two plots running together, Roy (Nicolas Cage) and his daughter Angela (Alison Lohman) bonding.
-Or the second thing which is Frank’s (Sam Rockwell) big con score which Roy and Angela were helping him pull off.
-The movie made these two things be the center of everything, if we are not focusing on the first thing, we are on the second.
-If you have seen The Usual Suspect when everything comes into full view in the last few minutes.
-Well, this movie is like that, there is a bigger plot at play and that does not come into full view until the final minutes and that will hit you right at the gut.
+If you get the chance to appreciate talent, go see this movie by Nicolas Cage, based on the 2002 novel of the same name by Eric Garcia.
+This movie is one of those classics that you must be in for the long haul if you want to fully appreciate its class.
+The acting and plot are captivating, and the movie has like two plots running together: Roy (Nicolas Cage) and his daughter Angela (Alison Lohman) bonding, or the second plot, which is Frank’s (Sam Rockwell) big con score that Roy and Angela help him pull off.
+The movie makes these two things the center of everything—if we’re not focusing on the first, we’re on the second.
+If you’ve seen The Usual Suspects, where everything comes into full view in the last few minutes, this movie is like that.
+There’s a bigger plot at play that doesn’t come into full view until the final minutes, and that will hit you right in the gut.

-Matchstick Men introduces us to two characters Roy and Frank who perform cons on people and live on that money.
-Roy has been doing this for years and has amassed a fortune.
-An information Frank is privilege to know.
-Frank too wants to have this sort of security and has been planning a big score.
+Matchstick Men introduces us to two characters, Roy and Frank, who perform cons on people and live off that money.
+Roy has been doing this for years and has amassed a fortune, information Frank is privy to.
+Frank wants to have this sort of security too and has been planning a big score.
 One of the challenges to fulfilling this big score is Roy.
-Roy has OCD, he is a germophobe and Tourette’s.
-He is a basket case, so Frank arranges for him to see a psychologist he knows.
-The treatments had him talk about his past, his failed marriage, and a probable child.
-Roy gives the doctor his ex-wife’s number hoping he can help call her to find out about his daughter which he abandoned more than fourteen years ago.
-One night Roy gets a visit from a girl named Angela who says she is his daughter and gives him the tale that proves it.
+Roy has OCD, is a germaphobe, and has Tourette’s.
+He’s a basket case, so Frank arranges for him to see a psychologist he knows.
+The treatments have him talk about his past, his failed marriage, and a probable child.
+Roy gives the doctor his ex-wife’s number, hoping he can help call her to find out about his daughter, whom he abandoned more than fourteen years ago.
+One night, Roy gets a visit from a girl named Angela, who says she is his daughter and gives him the tale that proves it.

-Angela brings to Roy some sort of comfort and helps him put his medical issues in check.
-Frank and Roy were working the score when Roy invites Angela and trains her on how to be a con person.
+Angela brings Roy some comfort and helps him put his medical issues in check.
+Frank and Roy were working the score when Roy invites Angela and trains her on how to be a con artist.

-I will stop here and let you take the time to go see one of the best con movies that there is out there.
+I’ll stop here and let you take the time to go see one of the best con movies out there.

 0 comments: